 “I wonder what’s going on over there,” Harold said, watching Rose and Helen with interest.
-It would seem that Helen was trying her best to keep Rose from the judging are.
+It would seem that Helen was trying her best to keep Rose from the judging area.
 Perhaps Rose was more nervous than Lee was.

 “What kind of plant is that?”
 Lee said, squinting towards Rose’s entry.

-“Vanity thy name is Lee,” Harold said.
+“Vanity, thy name is Lee,” Harold said.
 “You should have worn your spectacles.”

 “They make me look like an old queen!”
 Lee exclaimed.

 “You are an old queen!”
-Harold said.
+Harold retorted.

 “Don’t look now,” Lee said.
 “But your outburst got us some attention.